Nashua Street Jail

 The Nashua Street Jail, also known as the Suffolk County Jail, is a jail located in Boston, Massachusetts.
 It opened on Memorial Day in 1990 as a replacement for the overcrowded Charles Street Jail, located half a mile to the southwest.
 This facility houses almost 744 pre-trial detainees in 13 different housing units.
 The jail has 453 cells containing 654 individual beds.
 The entire facility is maximum security.
-On August 15, 2010, Philip Markoff, the so-called "Craiglist Killer", committed suicide while in detention there.
+On August 15, 2010, Philip Markoff, the so-called "Craigslist Killer", committed suicide while in detention there.